novnc/noVNC/docs/API.md

     if the remote session is smaller than its container, or handled according to `clipViewport` if it is larger.
 Disabled by default.

+`showRemoteCursor`
+  - Is a `boolean` indicating whether the remote cursor position should be tracked.
+The server must support the respective pseudo encoding.

 `showDotCursor`
   - Is a `boolean` indicating whether a dot cursor should be shown instead of a zero-sized or fully-transparent cursor if the server